shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Description ==

-DHL’s official extension for WooCommerce on Wordpress.
+DHL’s official extension for WooCommerce on WordPress.
 Manage your national and international shipments easily.
-The “DHL for WooCommerce” – plugin is compatible with the following DHL service offerings depending on your origin country:
+The “DHL Shipping Germany” – plugin is compatible with the following DHL service offerings depending on your origin country:

 * DHL Paket (Germany)
-* DHL Parcel (Benelux)
 * Deutsche Post International (all European countries)

+The following DHL services are no longer supported by this plugin:

+* DHL Parcel (Benelux): Please use instead the following plugin: [link]
-* DHL eCommerce Asia (AU, CN, HK, IN, VN, TH, SG, MY)
+* DHL eCommerce Asia (AU, CN, HK, IN, VN, TH, SG, MY): Please use instead the following plugin: [link]

-For all countries which are not mentioned here we are working on further enhancements which will be added soon.

 == Features ==

-1. NEW: Ship your orders with **DHL Warenpost** in Germany.
+1. NEW: Ship your orders with **DHL Warenpost International** in Germany.
-1. Fast and easy **label creation** of your national and international orders.
+2. Fast and easy **label creation** of your national and international orders with DHL products such as DHL Paket, Warenpost, DHL Paket International and Warenpost International
-1. Automatically receive a **tracking code** for each label.
+3. Automatically receive a **tracking code** for each label.
-1. Use **additional delivery services** as e.g. the visual check of age available via the API of DHL Paket or Cash on delivery in selected countries.
+4. Use **additional delivery services** as e.g. the visual check of age available via the API of DHL Paket or Cash on delivery
-1. Offer **Preferred Delivery Options** to your customers via “Wunschpaket”.
-The customer has the opportunity to select a specific time and date for his delivery or an alternative delivery location e.g. his preferred neighbour.
+5. Offer **Preferred Delivery Options** to your customers via “Wunschzustellung”.
+The customer has the opportunity to select a specific date for his delivery or an alternative delivery location e.g. a drop-off location or his preferred neighbour.
-1. **Customization** Enable/disable or edit the names of services and set up the handling cost for each DHL shipping service.
+6. **Customization** Enable/disable or edit the names of services and set up the handling cost for each DHL shipping service.
-1. Experience **premium support**, timely compatibility updates and bug fixes.
+7. Experience **premium support**, timely compatibility updates and bug fixes.
-1. The **“print only if codeable”** – option you can activate in the DHL settings will check whether the address is correct or not before generating the label.
+8. The “**print only if codeable**” – option you can activate in the DHL settings will check whether the address is correct or not before generating the label.
-1. **Bulk Label Creation** allows you to create multiple DHL Labels at once.
+9. **Bulk Label Creation** allows you to create multiple DHL Labels at once.
-1. **Return Parcel Handling** allows you to print a return label with a “return address” so your customer can return the shipment easily.
+10. **Return Parcel Handling** allows you to print a return label with a “return address” so your customer can return the shipment easily.
-1. **For Parcel Benelux**, this plugin has certified compatibility with WMPL that enables you to leverage multilingual capabilities.
-Click [here](https://wpml.org/plugin/dhl-for-woocommerce-2/) for further information.

 == Availability by countries and prerequisites ==